Europe by Rail: The Definitive Guide

 Nicky Gardner is a Berlin-based writer with a particular interest in slow travel and sustainable tourism.
 From 2005 to 2023 she was co-editor of hidden europe magazine and she is also The Guardian’s slow travel expert.
 She has long been a champion of Interrail and long, meandering rail journeys which retain a dash of spontaneity.

 Susanne Kries is a Berlin-based editor and consultant with a special interest in slow travel.
-From 2005 to 2023, she was co-editor of hidden europe magazine.
-Susanne knows a thing or two about rail tech and has worked closely with companies across the European rail industry to ensure that they can offer the widest possible range of train tickets to their clients.
+She has a sharp eye for good design, and from 2005 to 2023 she was co-editor of hidden europe magazine.
+Susanne knows a thing or two about rail travel and has worked closely with companies across the European rail industry to help them enhance their customer offer.

 The authors, Susanne Kries and Nicky Gardner, can be contacted by email at editors [at] europebyrail [dot] eu or via the website's online contact form.
 The authors are available for media interviews, and can be approached directly.